-Should conservative treatments not alleviate the pain, numbness, and tingling from herniated discs, a surgical option may be considered.
-If this is your diagnosis, contact the award-winning staff at Laser Spine Institute (LSI) to learn about our minimally invasive, outpatient procedures available to help alleviate pain.
+Should conservative treatments like pain medications, chiropractic care or physical therapy not alleviate the pain, numbness and tingling from herniated discs, a surgical option may be considered.
+If this is your diagnosis, contact the knowledgeable staff at Laser Spine Institute to learn about our minimally invasive procedures available to help alleviate pain.
 Living with a herniated disc does not have to be a way of life.
-Get on the road to recovery with LSI today.
+Get on the road to recovery today with Laser Spine Institute.

 We are pleased to offer a no-cost MRI review* to determine if you are a potential candidate for our minimally invasive outpatient procedures.